awsdocs/aws-storagegateway-user-guide/doc_source/backup-tsm.md

 ## Writing Data to a Tape in IBM Spectrum Protect<a name="tsm-write-data-to-tape"></a>

-You write data to a tape gateway virtual tape by using the same procedure and backup policies that you do with physical tapes\.
+You write data to a Tape Gateway virtual tape by using the same procedure and backup policies that you do with physical tapes\.
 Create the necessary configuration for backup and restore jobs\.
-For detailed information, see the [IBM Spectrum Protect Administrator's Guide](https://www.ibm.com/support/knowledgecenter/SSTG2D_7.1.0/com.ibm.itsm.srv.doc/b_srv_admin_guide_windows.pdf)\.
+For more information about configuring IBM Spectrum Protect, see [Overview of administration tasks](https://www.ibm.com/support/knowledgecenter/en/SSEQVQ_8.1.10/srv.admin/t_administer_solution.html) for IBM Spectrum Protect\.

 ## Restoring Data from a Tape Archived in IBM Spectrum Protect<a name="tsm-restore-tape"></a>